 How can you help?

-When stress, depression and anxiety hit so hard that someone feels suicidal, reaching out and asking for help can be the hardest thing in the world to do, so we have to continually reach in.
+When stress, depression and anxiety hit so hard that someone feels suicidal, reaching out and asking for help can be the hardest thing in the world to do.
+So we have to continually reach in.
 Just reaching out to someone and offering a helping hand and some comfort can make a difference.
-Many people worry about what to say or that they may say something that makes the situation worse.
-In reality, the listening ear of someone with compassion, empathy and a lack of judgement can help restore hope.
+So many people worry about what to say or that they may say something that makes the situation worse.
+However, in reality, the listening ear of someone with compassion, empathy and a lack of judgement can help restore hope.

-Taking a minute to reach out to someone in your community – a family member, friend, colleague or even a stranger – could change the course of another’s life.
+Taking a minute to reach out to someone in your community could change the course of another’s life.
+A family member, a friend or a stranger, just reach out.

 What to look out for